mandu010/AutomatedTradingAlgoProject/README.md

     Once placed, if Order is Completed with a certain persiod, the script will start sending Trailing Info.
     If anything is there to Trail it will send Trailing Info If an exit was found, it will notify the same
-    It also notifies on any Failures
+    It also notifies on any Failures.
 - I will not disclose Strategy, you can read it and understand for yourself :)

 Disclaimer: Except for alligator.py rest code is developed by me.